-Entergy delivers electricity to 2.8 million utility customers in Arkansas, Louisiana, Mississippi and Texas.
-Entergy has annual revenues of approximately $11.5 billion and more than 13,000 employees.
+Entergy delivers electricity to 2.9 million utility customers in Arkansas, Louisiana, Mississippi and Texas.
+Entergy has annual revenues of approximately $10.8 billion and nearly 13,000 employees.

 At Entergy, we consistently strive to create sustainable value for our owners, customers, employees and communities.
 That concentrated focus drives the way we think as an organization.
 It enables us to effectively navigate through numerous transitions, both revolutionary and evolutionary, and still deliver on our commitments to our stakeholders.

 Our two primary business segments include Utility operations and our Entergy Wholesale Commodities business:

 The purpose of our Utility business is to grow by providing customers with low-emission, reliable energy at reasonable cost; superior service; a strict focus on safety; operational excellence and engaged employees.

 - Entergy's electric utilities generate, transmit, distribute and sell electric power in a four-state service territory that includes portions of Arkansas, Mississippi, Texas and Louisiana, including the city of New Orleans.
 Entergy also operates natural gas distribution businesses in New Orleans and Baton Rouge.

 - Approximately 15,500 circuit miles of interconnected high-voltage transmission lines.